 彈指超無學。 此阿毘達磨, 十方薄伽梵, 一路涅槃門。」

-Which in a finger-snap leads to the state beyond study.
+Which, in a finger-snap, leads to the state beyond study.
 This Abhidharma is The Bhagavats of the Ten Directions Gateway of the single path to Nirvāṇa.

 於是阿難及諸大眾,聞佛如來無上慈誨祇夜、伽陀,雜糅精瑩妙理清徹,心目開明歎未曾有。阿難合掌頂禮白佛:「我今聞佛無遮大悲,性淨妙常真實法句,心猶未達六解一亡舒結倫次。惟垂大慈再愍斯會及與將來,施以法音洗滌沈垢。」

-Thus Ānanda and the assembly listened to the compassionate Buddha’s unsurpassed sermon and gāthā whose profound meanings were so enlightening and penetrating, that their mental eyes were opened; they praised what they had never seen before. Ānanda then brought his palms together, prostrated and said, “I have today listened to the Buddha’s compassionate teaching which revealed the nature which is pure, subtle and permanent Reality, but I am still not clear about how to untie the six knots one after the other and what you meant by ‘when the six knots are undone the one also vanishes.’
-Will you again take pity on this assembly and future generations and teach us in order to wash our defilements away?”
+As Ānanda and the assembly listened to the compassionate Buddha’s unsurpassed sermon and gāthā, whose profound meanings were so enlightening and penetrating, their minds’ eyes were opened, and they praised what they had never seen before. Ānanda then brought his palms together, prostrated and said, “I have today listened to the Buddha’s compassionate teaching which revealed the nature which is pure, subtle and permanent Reality, but I am still not clear about how to untie the six knots one after the other and what you meant by ‘when the six knots are undone the one also vanishes.’
+Will you again have sympathy for this assembly and future generations and teach us in order to wash our defilements away?”

 即時,如來於師子座,整涅槃僧、斂僧伽梨,覽七寶机,引手於机,取劫波羅天所奉花巾,於大眾前綰成一結,示阿難言:「此名何等?」